-We know the hymn: Amazing Grace, how sweet the sound, that saved a wretch like me.
+We know the hymn.
+Amazing Grace, how sweet the sound, that saved a wretch like me.

-I say the delusional idea that God simply wants us to be "good people" is the result of this yearning.
-It's the result of us wanting to control the situation, not in a I-Want-To-God kind of way (at least not today), but rather in a let-me-have-control-of-my-destiny kind of way.
+Sure, we're all born into sin, but we also innately know God is unhappy about that sin.
+The insanely popular, but deeply flawed, idea that God simply wants us to be "good people" is the result of this yearning.
+It's the result of us wanting to control the situation, not in a I-Want-To-Be-God kind of way (at least not today), but rather in a let-me-have-control-of-my-destiny kind of way.
 We really want to fix the problem of our sin ourselves.

-We know what the Bible says about grace, and we know how to tell people (and even ourselves) that our efforts to live a life that is pleasing to God is not about proving our worth.
+We know what the Bible says about grace.
+We may even say our efforts to live a life pleasing to God is not about proving our worth.
 But do we really accept that as true?
-Upon closer examination of your life, would you find your motivation to please God stems from the need to feel worth it to Him?
+If we really excavated our motivations, would we find our need to please God stems from the need to feel worth it to Him?

 We live out the calling God has on our lives, not because we need to control our situation, but because we have relinquished control.
 Because we have surrendered.
 We are obedient out of love, not fear.
-We are moved by compassion, driven by God's purpose, and willing conduits to God's will.
+We are moved by compassion, driven by God's purpose, and are willing conduits to God's will.
 Not out of obligation or some need to prove ourselves, but because we are free to live a life soaked in the grace of God, free from the chains of measuring up.

 It seems that if we fully grasps this for our lives, the Christian world would be a safer place for us to work together through the struggles of sin and shameful deeds.
 There's no sense in trying to outshine the Son.
 Let him shine through us, and we can be better conduits of God's grace.
 And then, the world can truly understand how amazing God's grace really is.

 Do you have a story to share about God's grace in our life?
-Care to share.
+Care to share?